Act in Collusion: Distributed Multi-Target Backdoor Attacks in Federated Learning: Conclusion

 \subsection{Impact of Target Class Choice}

-We theorized that the choice of target class might influence the attack performance of Distributed Multi-target Backdoor Attacks (DMBA).
-To explore this, we conducted experiments using various target classes, with the results displayed in Tab. \ref{tab16}.
-Interestingly, our findings indicate that the choice of target class does not significantly impact the attack performance of DMBA.
+We theorized that the choice of target class might influence the attack performance of DMBA.
+To explore this, we conducted experiments using various target classes on CIFAR-100 and GTSRB, with the results displayed in Table \ref{Table F.1}.
+Interestingly, our findings indicate that the choice of target class does not significantly impact the attack performance of DMBA.The conclusion is consistent with the main text.